Product Name: VISON GLASS BLOCK MORTAR

-All framing, pocket recesses and chases must be accurately positioned and clean.
-Glass block must also be properly cleaned for best bond.
-Follow the instructions of the glass block manufacturer for best cleaning method.
+All framing, pocket recesses, and chases must be accurately positioned and clean.
+Glass block must also be properly cleaned for the best bond.
+Follow the instructions of the glass block manufacturer for the best cleaning method.
 Coordinate the placement of corrosion-resistant anchors and glass block reinforcing bars and mark their positions.
 Expansion strips placed at the head and jambs should be held in place with a construction adhesive (reference glass block manufacturer’s recommendation for appropriate polyurethane construction adhesive).
 Allow expansion strip and adhesive to dry before block installation

 Install expansion joints around all perimeters or restraining surfaces where possible to allow for expansion movement.
 Expansion joints shall be installed in accordance with local building codes.

-For best results, maintain all materials, substrates and work areas at 50°-70°F (10-21°C) for 24 hours before and 72 hours after installation.
+For best results, maintain all materials, substrates, and work areas at 50°-70°F (10-21°C) for 24 hours before and 72 hours after installation.
 In a clean container, add 50 lbs.
-(22.68 kg) VISON GLASS BLOCK MORTAR to 4–5 quarts (3.8–4.7 L) clean, cool water.
+(22.68 kg) VISON GLASS BLOCK MORTAR to 4–5 quarts (3.8–4.7 L) of clean, cool water.
 Blend VISON GLASS BLOCK thoroughly for about 5 minutes.
-Stir material occasionally to keep mix workable; however, no additional water should be added.
+Stir material occasionally to keep the mix workable; however, no additional water should be added.
 Vison M4 Latex Admixture liquid, diluted 1:1 with water, may be added in the place of water to ensure better water resistance, a stronger bond, improved curing, and less shrinkage.
 Do not over-water mortar.
 (A stiffer than mortar-like consistency is recommended as glass block will not absorb water like a typical CMU).
 Do not re-temper the mortar.

 Prepare sill per glass block manufacturer's specifications.
-Place a full bed of fresh mixed mortar onto the base or sill.
+Place a full bed of freshly mixed mortar onto the base or sill.
 Set the first course of glass blocks into the mortar.
 Adjust the blocks with a level to ensure straight lines upon completion.
 Tap blocks into place with a rubber mallet.
 Do not place VISON Glass Block Mortar between glass blocks and expansion strips.
 Use a trowel to create recessed joints as work progresses.
-Follow the instructions of the glass block manufacturer for proper placement of anchors and spacers.
+Follow the instructions of the glass block manufacturer for the proper placement of anchors and spacers.
 With the proper use of spacers, it will be much easier to keep blocks level and ensure a more professional finished wall.
 Reinforcing bars and panel anchors should be spaced every 24" (610 mm) vertically between glass blocks.
 The panel anchors are fastened through the expansion strip and into the jamb.
 Bend panel anchors horizontally into the joint and place reinforcing bars continuously from one side to the other.
-Apply half width of mortar into the joint and position reinforcing bars into the mortar.
+Apply half-width of mortar into the joint and position reinforcing bars into the mortar.
 Apply additional mortar and lay the next course.
 Maintain a uniform joint width of 1/4 - 3/4 inch.
-Use only wooden or rubber tipped tools when tapping glass blocks in place.
+Use only wooden or rubber-tipped tools when tapping glass blocks in place.
 Do not realign, tap or move block after initial placement.
 Set succeeding courses of glass block.
-Space at head of panel and jambs must remain free of mortar for caulking.
+Space at the head of the panel and jambs must remain free of mortar for caulking.
 Do not bridge expansion joints with panel reinforcing.
-Tool, rake, or finish joints before mortar reaches a final set.
+Tool, rake or finish joints before mortar reaches a final set.
 Refer to the glass block manufacturer's specifications for recommended installation instructions.